getItem(key)

 Returns: (object): object containing properties:

-key passed through handlers added forpreGetItem
+cacheInstancereference to cache instance (this)keykey passed through handlers added forpreGetItemevent

 postGetItem